BoyBaykiller/IDKEngine/Readme.md

 ### 1.0 Overview

 Variable Rate Shading is when you render different regions of the framebuffer at different resolutions.
-This feature is exposed in OpenGL through the `NV_shading_rate_image` extension.
-The implementation expects a `R8ui` texture where each pixel covers a 16x16 tile of the framebuffer.
-The hardware then fetches this texture looks up the value in a user defined shading rate palette and applies that shading rate to the block of fragments saving us processing power.
-So all we have to do is generate the shading rate image.
+This feature is exposed in OpenGL through the [`NV_shading_rate_image`](https://registry.khronos.org/OpenGL/extensions/NV/NV_shading_rate_image.txt) extension.
+When drawing the hardware fetches a "Shading Rate Image" looks up the value in a user defined shading rate palette and applies that shading rate to the block of fragments.

+So all we need to do is generate this Shading Rate Image, which is really just a `r8ui` format texture where each pixel covers a 16x16 tile of the framebuffer.
+This image will control the resolution at which each tile is rendered.

-Here is a generated shading image while the camera was moving:
+Example of a generated Shading Rate Image while the camera is moving taking into account velocity and variance of luminance
 ![ShadingRateImage](Screenshots/ShadingRateImageExample.png?raw=true)

 Red stands for 1 invocation per 4x4 pixels which means 16x less fragment shader invocations in those regions.